 Going back to the above example, if the borrower owes $300,000 (assuming for purposes of this example that this number includes all of the lender’s foreclosure costs), and the home sells for $250,000.00, but the fair market value of the property is $275,000, then the borrower will be liable only for $25,000 (the outstanding mortgage debt minus the fair market value of the property), rather than the actual amount of the deficiency of $50,000 (the outstanding mortgage debt minus the foreclosure sale price).
 If the home sells for more than its fair market value, the borrower will be liable for the actual amount of the deficiency.

-In order to obtain a deficiency judgment, the lender must file a motion for deficiency judgment within 90 days of the date the home is sold.
+In order to obtain a deficiency judgment, the lender must file a motion for deficiency judgment within 90 days of the consummation of the sale (delivery of the proper deed of conveyance to the purchaser).
 Regardless of whether the lender files a motion for deficiency judgment, if the receiver (the individual appointed by the court to control the property during foreclosure proceedings) is in possession of any additional funds relating to the property, such as rental income, at the completion of the foreclosure sale, all such funds will be paid to the lender and deducted from the deficiency amount.
 N.Y.
 Real Prop.
 Acts.
 Law § 1371.

 New York law does not prohibit the lender from recovering the full deficiency amount following a sale in connection with a deed in lieu of foreclosure.
 However, a lender will often forgive or reduce the amount owed on account of the deficiency during the process of negotiating the terms of the deed in lieu of foreclosure.
 The borrower should ask the lender to include in the deed in lieu of foreclosure agreement language releasing the borrower from all obligations under the mortgage upon the closing of the deed in lieu of foreclosure transaction.